 An employee is responsible to secure adequate care for their children, and should pursue all reasonable measures to do so.

 An employer has a duty to accommodate an employee on the basis of family status, including for childcare issues, where an employee does not have a reasonable way to obtain childcare.
 An employer is not required to pay an employee who is not working (unless the employee has access to workplace policies or a collective agreement that would entitle them to payment).

 Q9.
 What if we don’t want to bring them back?

-Harassment, dismissal, or other negative treatment of employees who have, or are perceived to have, COVID-19 – for reasons unrelated to public health and safety – may be discriminatory and prohibited under the Saskatchewan Human Rights Code, 2018.
+Harassment, dismissal, or other negative treatment of employees who have COVID-19 – for reasons unrelated to public health and safety – may be discriminatory and prohibited under the Saskatchewan Human Rights Code, 2018.